rowanam/book-lovers-edinburgh/README.md

 Home page footer newsletter signup: form and description are spaced apart using a margin. would prefer to do this using flexbox space-between, but when I changed the footer-form-wrapper div display property to flex, the whole div was shifted to the left, and I don't know why.

+Home page, book club section:
+- used a workaround to make date and location information blocks the same total width
+- in future, would want to find a cleaner solution

 ------

 ## Description Attributions